Answers before the first call

 No. Oprivia is not an Airbnb manager, booking portal or channel manager.
 The platform supports workflows around preparation, stay, cleaning, partner coordination and closure.

-How is Oprivia different from a property manager?
+How is Oprivia different from a Property Management System?

-No. Oprivia is not a payment service provider and does not process payments as its own provider.
-Financial transactions are handled through designated external systems.
+No. Oprivia is not a payment service provider and does not receive customer funds in its own name.
+Where payment functions are activated, the technical processing is handled through integrated third-party providers and under their applicable terms.

-Does Oprivia guarantee specific outcomes or legal conformity?
+Does Oprivia guarantee specific outcomes or legal compliance?

 No. Oprivia can structure workflows, make information visible and support documentation.
-A specific commercial result or automatic legal conformity is not guaranteed.
+A specific commercial result or automatic legal compliance is not guaranteed.

 Next steps